BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 — Cracker Toa

 Cracker's not wrong, but you can at least trust NeuSec to be good to their word and not burn your ass afterwards, so long as you don't spectacularly fuck up.
-Helping 'em out will also mean they put in a good word to their neighbourhoods if you help them out with the bigger stuff.
+Helping 'em out usually means word gets out to their neighbourhoods if you help them out with the bigger stuff, as well.
 For the most part this means being able to shortcut through NeuSec turf without getting pulled over, but it's also scored me a few back entrances into some restricted places because the janitor's son owed a favor.

 — Saint Ain't